Elena Mukhina: Aftermath of injury

-According to Larisa Latynina's 2004 interview, Mukhina's trainer, Mikhail Klimenko, was affected by her injury.
-Because of her devastating injury, Mukhina could not be added to the 1980 Soviet Olympic team roster.
-There was little doubt that the Soviet Olympic women's gymnastics team would get the gold medal in the team competition at the 1980 Summer Olympics, as it had at all previous Olympics.
-Nevertheless, Klimenko had desperately wanted Mukhina to make the Olympic team roster because he wanted to become the "Olympic champion's trainer."
-Soon after Mukhina's paralytic injury, Klimenko emigrated to Italy, where he lived with his children until his death from cancer on 14 November 2007, his 65th birthday.
+In an interview with Larisa Latynina in 2004, she blamed Mukhina's trainer, Mikhail Klimenko, for her accident.
+There was little doubt that the Soviet Olympic women's gymnastics team would get the gold medal in the team competition at the 1980 Summer Olympics, as it had at all previous Olympics, but Mukhina was not yet named to the team at the time of her accident.
+According to Latynina, he badly wanted his gymnast to become an Olympic champion, so he forced her to train despite the condition of her leg.